pydjinni/pydjinni/docs/introduction.md

 ## Configuration

-All details of generating glue code and building, packaging, and publishing a cross-platform library with PyDjinni is configured through the `pydjinni.yaml` configuration file.
+All details of generating glue code and building, packaging and publishing a cross-platform library with PyDjinni is configured through the `pydjinni.yaml` configuration file.

 For a full overview of all available configuration parameters, consult the [Configuration Reference](config.md).